Mayank-Konduri/Summer2025_Mayank_Prof.Chen_Patricia/README.md

 # Summer 2025 Experiments

 **Project Members:**
-- Dr. Thomas Chen
+- Dr. Thomas Chen (Professor, The University of Texas at Austin, Department of Mathematics)
-- Patrícia Muñoz Ewald
+- Patrícia Muñoz Ewald (PhD Candidate, The University of Texas at Austin, Department of Mathematics)
-- Mayank Konduri
+- Mayank Konduri (Undergraduate Student, The University of Texas at Austin, Chandra Department of Electrical & Computer Engineering)

 ---